kevin-he-01/uiuctf2020-writeup/Kernel_Run_As_Root.md

 ret
 ```
 Let's dissect this shellcode line by line:
-1. `mov eax, 13 `: this sets eax to 13, the syscall number for MMAP.
+1. `mov eax, 13`: this sets eax to 13, the syscall number for MMAP.
-2. `int 0x80 `: As the self-explanatory comment `; MMAP` suggests, it performs the actual system call `MMAP` by triggering interrupt number `0x80` in the CPU.
+2. `int 0x80`: As the self-explanatory comment `; MMAP` suggests, it performs the actual system call `MMAP` by triggering interrupt number `0x80` in the CPU.
 This interrupt is handled by the pwnyOS kernel where the memory manager resides.
 Unlike user mode processes, the kernel and the memory manager can interact directly with hardware and write to any possible physical memory location, including the table that specifies the mapping between virtual address (the addresses user mode process sees) and the physical address (the actual location inside the hardware RAM module). `MMAP` maps some currently unused physical address to virtual address `0x0D048000` which is returned to the caller by setting `eax` to this value.
-3. `mov byte [eax], 0x80 `: Sets the first byte of the page obtained from `MMAP` to `0x80`.
+3. `mov byte [eax], 0x80`: Sets the first byte of the page obtained from `MMAP` to `0x80`.
 Before this line the page should contain a normal ELF header (`7F 45 4C 46`).
 After this line the header will be `80 45 4C 46`, which will make the kernel run the code afterwards as `root`.
-4. `ret `: end the shellcode and return back to `binexec`
+4. `ret`: end the shellcode and return back to `binexec`

-I saved the file as `exploit.rasm` and assembled it with `rasm2`, a  assembler that outputs hex from [Radare2](https://github.com/radareorg/radare2).
+I saved the file as `exploit.rasm` and assembled it with `rasm2`, an assembler that outputs hex from [Radare2](https://github.com/radareorg/radare2).
 ```
 rasm2 -f exploit.rasm
 ```